joelypoley/joelypoley.github.io/_drafts/string.md

 This post examines the implementation of libc++'s `std::string`.
 To keep it simple I will assume you are using a modern compiler and a modern x86 processor<sup id="a1">[1](#f1)</sup>.
-Keep in mind that the way objects are laid out in memory is very specific to the compiler, cpu archictecture and standard library used; everything I describe below is an implementation detail and not defined by the C++ standard.
+Keep in mind that the way objects are laid out in memory is very specific to the compiler, CPU archictecture and standard library used; everything I describe below is an implementation detail and not defined by the C++ standard.

 ## II.
 Data layout